Evidence-Based Design

 Usability Research & Hypothesis-Driven Research

-Usability testing with prototypes (task completion, findability, comprehension) and hypothesis-driven surveys and interviews where users respond to hypothetical questions or prototype scenarios.
+Usability testing against prototypes (task completion, findability, comprehension, etc) , as well as hypothesis-driven surveys and interviews where users respond to hypothetical questions or mocked scenarios.

-Strong for diagnosing friction or capturing user intent and motivation, but cannot measure direct business impact.
-Both methods share a say-do gap — responses are based on simulated or imagined experiences rather than real ones.
-Within this level, evidence quality depends heavily on the fidelity of the prototype and the design of the research.
+They are strong for diagnosing potential frictions or possible user intent, but both methods share a say-do gap that responses are based on simulated or imagined experiences rather than real ones.

 Level 5

-Useful for generating hypotheses and identifying conventions users may already expect, but provides no direct evidence of effectiveness for a specific product and users.
+They are useful for generating hypotheses and identifying conventions, but they are generic and lack of direct evidence for specific product and users.

 Level 6